Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

-where $I(l) = \mathbf{GNN}(G_t(l))$ \textbf{is to model the temporal dependencies in the data}. $l$ is represented by the taxel $n\in N$ in this paper.
-To fairly compare with other baselines, we use TAGConv~\cite{du2017topology} as $\mathbf{GNN}$ in this paper. \paragraph{SSFc vs.\ TSFc} The membrane potential $u_i(t)$ and output spiking state $o_i(t)$ of TLIF neuron $i$ in SSFc are decided by Eq.~(\ref{e13}), where $I(t) = \mathbf{Fc}(Pre(t))$ and $Pre(t)$ is the previous layer's output at time step $t$.
-While the membrane potential $u_i(l)$ and output spiking state $o_i(l)$ of LLIF neuron $i$ in TSFc are decided by Eq.~(\ref{e14}), where $I(l) = \mathbf{Fc}(Pre(l))$ and $Pre(l)$ is the previous layer's output at location $l$ (taxel $n$). \paragraph{Fuse Spikes} SSGNN extracts spiking features $O_{1}\in\mathbb{R}^{K\times T}$, where $K$ is the output dimension determined by the task.
-Then, SSGNN predicts its label vector $O_1'\in\mathbb{R}^{K}$ by averaging $O_1$ over the time window $T$,
+where $I(l) = \mathbf{GNN}(G_t(l))$ \textbf{is to model the temporal dependencies in the data}.
+The membrane potential $u_i(l)$ and output spiking state $o_i(l)$ of LLIF neuron $i$ in temporal spiking fully-connected layers are also decided by Eq.~(\ref{e14}), where $I(l) = \mathbf{FC}(Pre(l))$ and $Pre(l)$ is the previous layer's output at location $l$. $l$ is the taxel $n\in N$ in event-driven tactile learning.
+To fairly compare with other baselines, we use TAGConv~\cite{du2017topology} as $\mathbf{GNN}$ in this paper.